mtlynch/mtlynch.io/_posts/2017-06-10-greenpithumb.md

 ### GreenPiThumb web API

 The [web API](https://github.com/JeetShetty/GreenPiThumb_Frontend) is an HTTP interface that serves information about GreenPiThumb's state and history.
-It is a thin wrapper over GreenPiThumb's database and translates everything into JSON to make it easier to consume by web applications.
+It's a thin wrapper over GreenPiThumb's database and translates everything into JSON to make it easier to consume by web applications.

 The web dashboard (below) uses this API to retrieve all the information about GreenPiThumb's state so that it can present it in a human-friendly way in the browser.

 ### GreenPiThumb web dashboard